zuichen123/410-home-assistant-toolbox/README.en.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL License.
 See the [LICENSE](LICENSE) file for details.